 going to school to make nutrition my profession

 AND eventually making my way to the body composition I’ve always wanted

 Finding my inner balance took 10 years

 It took me 10 years to finally have that body!
 10 years of growth, learning, evolving and leveling up – a span of time I wouldn’t change for anything.

 To me, that’s the best part.
 The hindsight of knowing that while the process was painful I truly was making progress, even if I didn’t know it at the time.

 In every moment of healing, for me, it’s been all about choosing a better thought and the next right action to put myself in a loving state so that I was able to survive my journey.

-It is completely natural to want more and possible to be grateful at the same time
+It is completely natural to want more and be grateful at the same time

 As a person that has experienced so much with my own body composition, I want to share with you what no one else will.

 It’s about the journey, not the destination, of losing those 5, 10, 20, 30 pounds.